kkeuning/reduxa/README.md

 Thanks to Dan Abramov for Redux and to Raphael Simon for Goa.

+## Example

-Examples, generated from goa's [goa-cellar](https://github.com/goadesign/goa-cellar) design:
+This example is generated from goa's [goa-cellar](https://github.com/goadesign/goa-cellar) design.

 Full example output is in the [examples](examples/README.md) folder.